futurice/ios-good-practices/README.md

 * For the less technically inclined, Storyboards can be a great way to contribute to the project directly, e.g. by tweaking colors or layout constraints.
 However, this requires a working project setup and some time to learn the basics.
 * Iteration is often faster since you can preview certain changes without building the project.
 * Custom fonts and UI elements are represented visually in Storyboards, giving you a much better idea of the final appearance while designing.
-* For [size classes][size-classes] (available from iOS 8), Interface Builder gives you a live layout preview for the devices of your choice, including iPad split-screen multitasking.
+* For [size classes][size-classes], Interface Builder gives you a live layout preview for the devices of your choice, including iPad split-screen multitasking.

 [size-classes]: http://futurice.com/blog/adaptive-views-in-ios-8